Makybe Diva

-Makybe Diva (foaled 21 March 1999) is a champion Australian Thoroughbred racehorse who is the only horse to win three Melbourne Cups and the only mare to win it more than once.
+Makybe Diva (21 March 1999 – 28 February 2026) was a British-bred, Australian-trained champion Thoroughbred racehorse who is the only horse to win three Melbourne Cups and the only mare to win it more than once.
 She achieved the feat in 2003, 2004, and 2005.
 She also won the 2005 Cox Plate.
 She was the highest stakes-earner in Australian history, winning more than A$14 million.

-She is by Desert King (a winner of the Irish Derby and Irish 2,000 Guineas) out of Tugela by Riverman (USA).
+Makybe Diva was by Desert King (a winner of the Irish Derby and Irish 2,000 Guineas) out of Tugela by Riverman (USA).
 Tugela was also the dam of the Australian stakes-winners, Musket and Valkyrie Diva.
-Makybe Diva is owned by South Australian tuna fisherman Tony Šantić, who named her after five of his employees—Maureen, Kylie, Belinda, Diane, and Vanessa—by taking the first two letters from each of their names.
+Makybe Diva was owned by South Australian tuna fisherman Tony Šantić, who named her after five of his employees—Maureen, Kylie, Belinda, Diane, and Vanessa—by taking the first two letters from each of their names.

 Background

 Tony Šantić's bloodstock agent John Foote purchased Tugela in foal to Desert King for 60,000 guineas at the December 1998 Tattersall's Sale.
 As normally happens with Santic's British-purchased horses, she was taken to Dick Fowlston's Britton House Stud in Somerset to board before being sent on to Australia.
 Tugela gave birth to a filly at five minutes past midnight on 21 March 1999.
 The filly was offered for sale at the 1999 Tatts Newmarket foal sale, but did not make the reserve.
 Named Makybe Diva, the filly remained at Britton House Stud until August 2000, when she and Tugela were shipped to Australia.